deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 --[*Hyeji Kim*](http://sites.utexas.edu/hkim/) and [*Sewoong Oh*](https://homes.cs.washington.edu/~sewoong/)

-Viterbi algorithm exactly computes the Maximum Likelihood (ML) estimate of the transmitted codeword, by efficiently running a dynamic programming.
+The Viterbi algorithm exactly computes the Maximum Likelihood (ML) estimate of the transmitted convlutional codeword over an AWGN (additive white Gaussian noise) channel.
+The algorithm is an early instance of dynamic programming.
 Although statistically this cannot be improved upon, we train a deep neural network to re-discover a Viterbi-like *algorithm* that matches the ML performance.
-Here the emphasis is on "algorithm"; we want to learn a decoder that can be readily applied as is to any block lengths, beyond what it was trained on.
+Here the emphasis is on "algorithm"; we want to learn a decoder that can be readily applied "as is",   beyond  block lengths  it was trained on.
 In particular, a trained decoder is not considered an algorithm, if it only works for a fixed block length.

 The purpose of this exercise is twofold.
 First, our ultimate goal is the discovery of new codes (encoders and decoders).
-Demonstrating that deep learning can reproduce the optimal decoder for existing codes is a necessary intermediate step.
+Demonstrating that deep learning can reproduce an important class of  decoders (for existing codes) is a necessary intermediate step.
-Next, we might want to impose additional constraints on the decoder, such as low latency.
+Next, we might want to adapt the decoder to handle deviations from the AWGN channel model or handle additional constraints on the decoder, such as low latency.
-Deep learning provides such flexibility  which Viterbi algorithm is not equipped with.
+Deep learning could provide the needed flexibility  which Viterbi algorithm is not equipped with.

 Consider communicating a message over a noisy channel.
 This communication system has an encoder that maps messages (e.g., bit sequences) to codewords, typically of longer lengths, and a decoder that maps noisy codewords to the estimate of messages.
 This is illustrated below.

 <center><img src="https://deepcomm.github.io/images/commsystem.png" width="750"/></center>

-Among the variety of existing codes, we choose a simple family of codes known as covolutional codes.
+Among the variety of existing codes, we start with a simple family of codes known as covolutional codes.
 Several properties make them ideal for our experiement.

-* These codes are practical.
-They are used for mobile communications (e.g., 4G LTE) and satellite communications.
+* These codes are practical (used in satellite communication) and form the building block of Turbo codes which are used for cellular communications.

-* These codes achieve performance close to the fundamental limit.
+* With sufficient memory, the codes achieve performance close to the fundamental limit.

-* The recurrent nature of sequential encoding aligns very well with the Recurrent Neural Network (RNN) structure.
+* The recurrent nature of sequential encoding aligns very well with a class of deep learning architectures known as Recurrent Neural Networks (RNN).

 * Well-known decoders exist for these codes.
-For convolutional codes, maximum likelihood decoder on AWGN channels is Viterbi decoder, which is a dynamic programming.
+For convolutional codes, maximum likelihood decoder on AWGN channels is the Viterbi decoder, which is an instance of dynamic programming.
 <!--For turbo codes, a belief propagation decoder on AWGN channels achieve performance close to the theoretical (Shannon) limit.
 Hence, learning a decoder for sequential codes poses the challenge of *learning an algorithm.*
 -->